Blog 81: Tools in product management … (3/7)

 - Software like Siemens Teamcenter and PTC Windchill incorporate AI for lifecycle management.

-- Pricing optimization algorithms can dynamically adjust prices based on competitor pricing, demand fluctuations, and customer preferences.
+- Pricing optimisation algorithms can dynamically adjust prices based on competitor pricing, demand fluctuations, and customer preferences.
 Tools like Pricefx and Competera use AI for dynamic pricing optimization.

 - AI-powered chatbots and virtual assistants assist in product support and enhancement.